Today I’m going to reveal 7 of my all-time favorite content promotion techniques.

 So I turned that post into a YouTube Video:

-That single video has generated over 150k views… and hundreds of website visitors.
+To date, that single video has generated almost 500k views… and hundreds of website visitors.

 Strategy #5: The Content Relaunch